irschad/create-helm-chart/README.md

 3. Use `helm template` and `helm lint` commands to validate individual microservices.
 4. Deploy the charts to your Kubernetes cluster as needed using `helm install`.

-## Contributing
-Contributions are welcome!
-If you have suggestions for improvements, please submit a pull request or create an issue.

-## License
-This project is licensed under the [MIT License](LICENSE).